CristianRomero1234/App_asistente_estudio/README.md

 There's still some work to do on the App, but I would recommend that you first implement the App in to your learning process (you as an user) and find out what it needs to be done and where.

-The first task I would recommend is to "extract" and "refactor" all the CSS and Javascript to the files mentioned at the begining. (after refactoring the app should be running)
+The first task I would recommend is to "extract" and "refactor" all the CSS and Javascript to the files mentioned at the begining. (after refactoring the app should be running ;D )